So you’ve found your dream classic car.

 If you plan to seek registration for your dream car, then it’s best to check your state or territory’s registration rules before you start the importation process – for peace of mind.

 Once your vehicle arrives in Australia, you’ll need a VIN to get it registered to use on the road.
 If it doesn’t already have one, the department will issue your vehicle with one during the approval process.
-The VIN must be stamped on your vehicle before you present it for registration in accordance with any requirements of your state or territory.
+The VIN must be permanently marked on, or affixed to, an integral part of the vehicle, in line with the requirements of the registration authority of the state or territory where the vehicle will be presented for registration.

 It can take up to 48 hours after receiving your approval before your vehicle appears on the RAV.
 You can check it is on the RAV here.
 Be sure to check your vehicle is on the RAV before presenting it to the registration authority.
 Also take a copy of your concessional RAV entry approval to the inspection.